Choose your language

 Central report administration - Remove report access from all administrators except a central staff that can configure Scheduled Email Reports for other administrators.
 The reports can have filters set to restrict the data to groups of printers, groups of users, departments, offices and other reporting criteria.

 Multiple installations of PaperCut - If you need full reporting capability, implement completely firewalled servers (could be VPSs on a single server) with separate PaperCut primary servers.
 This configuration will partition the data on each server.
-Your license allows you to install PaperCut on multiple primary servers as long as the total number of users, devices and other options for all servers do not exceed the license parameters.
+Your licensing allows you to install PaperCut on multiple primary servers as long as the total number of devices (or users for PaperCut NG) and other options for all servers do not exceed the license parameters.
 If any consolidated reporting is required, an external database such as MySQL can be used to extract data from each of the server instances for reporting using db reporting tools like Crystal Reports.

 PaperCut suggests option a) in most situations.